How do I create a new forum?

-Forums are useful for grouping several similar topics together, such as graded discussions, or group topics.
+Forums are useful for grouping several similar topics together.
 They can also be used to specify the default topic settings for all topics within the forum.
 All new topics will inherit the forum settings by default.

-Select the Forums tool from the Tool Menu.
+Select the Discussions tool from the Tool Menu.

 Click New Forum.

 By default, new sites are populated with a single forum titled after the name of the site, and containing one topic for General Discussion.
-The default forum and topic may be edited for posting messages, add more topics to the existing forum, or add a new forum.
+The default forum and topic may be edited for posting messages, adding more topics to the existing forum, or adding a new forum.

 Click New Forum to add a new forum.

 Forum titles are required.
-Name the forum a title to easily identify the types of topics expected within it.
+Enter a title that will easily identify the types of topics expected within the forum.
 Remember that users post messages within topics, not forums.
 Forums are a grouping or classification of topics.

 If desired, enter a description into the text box provided.
 The Short Description field only allows a maximum of 255 characters and does not allow formatting of text.
-This information is displayed to the user when they view the Forum tool.
+This information is displayed to users when they view the Discussions tool.